-j) Shipping packaging containing tissues and / or cells is labelled with the information required by Directions.
+j) Shipping packaging containing tissues and / or cells is labelled with the information required by a) Critical equipment and technical devices are identified, validated, regularly inspected and records are maintained.

+Directions.

 PFE5 Equipment is appropriate for use, maintained, quality assured, validated and where appropriate monitored.